kaulfield23/grupp-d/README.md

 The course itself was focused on how to work with other people with agile methods.

 ## What I learned
-1. Learned work methods to work together with other people(tried Projects in github)
+1. Learned working methods to work together with other people(tried Projects in github)
 2. I tried Daily scrum, Planning poker, also made burndown chart
 3. I made wireframe with whimsical for making pages.